-Grand Floridian Cafe is casual with soft tones, wallpaper, and patterned carpet.
+Grand Floridian Cafe is a casual restaurant with soft tones, wallpaper, and patterned carpet.
 Overall, the restaurant has a pleasant Victorian ambiance.
-Seats near the window look out to the resort area.
+Seats near the window look out to the resorts bright green lawn and flowerbeds.

-These pancakes were traditional.
-While they were good, they weren’t anything to brag about, like the pancakes I recently had at Steakhouse 71.
+These were traditional pancakes.
+While they were good, they weren’t anything to brag about.
+They were nothing like the scrumptious thin and crispy pancakes at Steakhouse 71.

 Related: Breakfast at Steakhouse 71

-If you are looking for something standard or have a picky eater, pancakes are a satisfying choice.
-However, they are not something I would order on a return visit.
+However, if you are looking for something standard or have a picky eater, the pancakes are a fine choice.
+Unfortunately, I probably wouldn’t order them on a return visit because of their simplicity.

-Next, Stacey went with the traditional eggs benedict.
-Per the menu, these are described as Two-poached Eggs, Toasted English Muffin, Canadian Bacon, and Hollandaise served with Marinated Tomato Salad.
+Stacey ordered the traditional Eggs Benedict.
+Per the menu, these are described as two-poached eggs, toasted English muffin, Canadian bacon, and hollandaise served with marinated tomato salad.

-Okay, so she substituted the marinated tomato salad for the Grand Floridian Cafe’s famous cheesy hash brown casserole for this order.
+She substituted the marinated tomato salad for the Grand Floridian Cafe’s famous cheesy hash brown casserole.

-Since I’m avoiding eggs, I didn’t try the eggs benedict, but she said it was terrific.
-However, I think we would all agree that the real star of the dish was the casserole, which I did try.
-Let me tell you.
-I’ll order a side of this stuff next time I dine here for breakfast.
-It was good.
+Since I’m avoiding eggs, I didn’t try the Eggs Benedict, but she said the dish was terrific.
+However, I think we would all agree that the real star of the dish was the casserole.

-And that sauce provided just the right amount of heat while balancing the sweet flavor.
+The sriracha-honey drizzle provided just the right amount of heat while balancing the sweet flavor.
 This is something I look forward to ordering in the future.

-I have to restrain myself from not re-ordering this on every visit.
-But constantly ordering the same thing would not help you decide what to order for your next visit.
+I have to restrain myself from not ordering this every time we visit.
+But constantly ordering the same thing would not help you decide what to order.
 So, I don’t.

 Regardless, if you like shrimp, this is the way to go.
 The citrus and pickled onions provide a nice balance to the high-quality pink Florida shrimp.
 Top that off with the zesty cocktail sauce, and you’ve got a real winning flavor combination.

-And lastly, my son usually orders the Grand Floridian Cafe breakfast, prepared in an allergy-friendly version.
+Lastly, my son usually orders the Grand Floridian Cafe breakfast.
+However, they prepare an allergy-friendly version for him.

-This actual menu item comes with two eggs served with bacon, sausage, and cheesy hash brown casserole.
+This menu item comes with two eggs served with bacon, sausage, and cheesy hash brown casserole.
 He changes things up a bit to make it work for him.
 His dish comes with lots of waffles, sausage, and bacon.